-When examining the word “saved”, we find it listed in the Scriptures 90 times.
+When examining the word “saved,” we find it listed in the Scriptures 90 times.
 Of those 90 times listed, there are only three times baptism is associated with that term.
 (See Mark 16:16, Acts 2:40 and Acts 16:30-33).
 Based on these three Scriptures, some in the Christian community interject that baptism is required for salvation to be complete.
-The explanation of these Scriptures could be as simple as understanding the distinction of “John the Baptist” baptism and the “baptism of the Holy Spirit.”
+The explanation of these Scriptures could be as simple as understanding the distinction between the baptism of “John the Baptist” and the “baptism of the Holy Spirit.”

 John’s Baptism was unto repentance using water and was done in preparation for the coming messiah.
-The baptism of the Holy Spirit takes place at the moment of salvation and is a permanent indwelling of the Holy Spirit as spoken of in the New Covenant as seen in Jer.31, and in Acts 11:14-16.
+The baptism of the Holy Spirit takes place at the moment of salvation and is a permanent indwelling of the Holy Spirit, as spoken of in the New Covenant, as seen in Jeremiah 31 and in Acts 11:14-16.
 John the Baptist announced this phenomenon to take place in Mark 1:8: “I baptized you with water; but He will baptize you with the Holy Spirit.”
 (NASB)

-With Acts being a transitional book from Old Testament Judaism to New Testament Christianity, there was a need to distinguish the difference between John’s baptism and Christ’s baptism of the Holy Spirit.
-Thus, people were told in Acts to be saved and baptized to differentiate the difference between John’s baptism and Christ’s baptism.
+With Acts being a transitional book from Old Testament Judaism to New Testament Christianity, there became a need to distinguish the difference between John’s baptism and Christ’s baptism of the Holy Spirit.
+Thus, people were told in Acts to be saved and baptized, to differentiate the difference between John’s baptism and Christ’s baptism.